Worship Service at 10:30 AM; Hybrid services have prelude and/or opening music starting at about 10:25 am.

 American Sign Language Interpretation will be available live during the service, either in the sanctuary or remotely.
 In either case, the ASL Interpreter will be visible two ways – merged into the main video feed from the sanctuary (if present locally in the sanctuary), and as a Zoom participant with their own Zoom window.

-For guidance on deaf participation via Zoom, please visit https://www.uucss.org/deaf-access, or view the guidance provided on slides during the Prelude.
+For guidance on deaf participation via Zoom, please visit https://www.uucss.org/deaf-access, or view the guidance provided on slides shown prior to the Prelude.

 For information about our Religious Education program, visit https://uucss.org/uucss-religious-education-classes/

-Coffee Hour begins at about 11:30 am on the same Zoom session as the worship service, and can be accessed at this Link: Coffee Hour.
+Coffee Hour begins at about 11:30 am, both in person and on the same Zoom session as the worship service, and can be accessed at this Link: Coffee Hour.
 The ASL interpreter will generally be available during Coffee Hour, in an ASL breakout room or whichever room deaf participants choose to join.

 Past Services can be found at the UUCSS YouTube page, https://www.youtube.com/c/UUCSS.